 For help with numeracy skills, Maths-Aid at the University have practice tests and resources to help you refresh your maths skills.
 You can also get free one-to-one help from tutors in the Maths-Aid drop-in centre in the Robinson Library, though please try the numerical reasoning tests on their website before visiting - the tutors can then help you with more specific problems, rather than general ones.
 You can find more details including opening hours on their website.

 Additional support can also be found at mathcentre, via a range of self-study resources including video tutorials, workbooks and online practice exercises.
 BBC Bitesize includes tests and revision material for GCSE level maths.
+For tips on taking a numerical reasoning test, visit the Assessment Day website.

 Personality questionnaires are used to see how you react to different situations.
 There are no right or wrong answers and the questionnaires generate a profile of you highlighting your personal qualities and characteristics.
 The questionnaires are usually untimed, but you will be encouraged to complete them relatively quickly.